SDU-eScience/Documentation/docs/source/elastic_stack.rst

 Filebeat configuration
 ^^^^^^^^^^^^^^^^^^^^^^

 Filebeat configuration file is in YAML format, which locates at ``/etc/filebeat/filebeat.yml``.
-Under paths sub section which belongs to the Filebeat prospectors section, we commented out the default and added new entries to specify the path for the iRODS's log file.
+Under paths sub section which belongs to the Filebeat prospectors section, commented out the default and added new entries to specify the path for the iRODS's log file.

 .. code-block:: yml